George S. Stuart: Early career

 As a young boy, Stuart traveled to Europe and became increasingly interested in historical architecture.
 In his teens, he constructed a scale model of the French Palace of Versailles and began to experiment with the human form after receiving an articulated marionette as a gift.
-Illness deterred him for a time, but he persisted and enrolled in first Georgetown University then the American University in Washington, D.C. where he studied history, economics, languages and international law to prepare to become a Foreign Service Officer.
+Illness deterred him for a time, but he persisted and enrolled in first Georgetown University then the American University in Washington, D.C. where he studied history, economics, languages and international law to prepare to become a Foreign Service officer.
 But his academic career was frustrated by dyslexia, a condition not recognized in those days.

 Then, in the early 1950s, he was offered a position at the Smithsonian Institution, where he sculpted figures of inventors to accompany patent models exhibited there.
 As a member of the Smithsonian staff, he also participated in the development of the Presidents' Wives exhibit.

-After Stuart completed a degree in Fine Arts at the University of California in Santa Barbara, where he found himself drawn to theater arts, he began touring the country performing historical monologues accompanied by eight to twelve of his figures.
-He was represented by the Samuel Horton Brown Agency in Beverly Hills, joining the firm's other clients including Margaret Meade.
-Focusing on power and political intrigue, Stuart developed over 20 programs using his historical figures as visual aids.
+After Stuart completed a degree in Fine Arts at the University of California, Santa Barbara, where he found himself drawn to theater arts, he began touring the country performing historical monologues accompanied by eight to twelve of his figures.
+He was represented by the Samuel Horton Brown Agency in Beverly Hills, joining the firm's other clients, including cultural anthropologist Margaret Mead.
+Focusing on power and political intrigue, Stuart developed over twenty programs using his historical figures as visual aids.

-When Stuart moved to Ojai, California in 1959, he opened The Gallery of Historical Figures and began teaching workshops on figural construction, costuming and sculpting faces.
-In 1991, the city of Ojai presented Stuart with its Lifetime Achievement in the Arts award.
-He was recognized by the United States Congress.

 "Historical Figures"

-Each of his historical figures began with a jointed iron wire skeleton in quarter scale that is designed to move like the treasured marionette from Stuart's childhood.
+Each of his historical figures began with a jointed iron-wire skeleton in quarter scale that is designed to move like the treasured marionette from Stuart's childhood.
 The head was modeled separately, beginning with a skull structure built up with clay then molded in plastic.
-The facial features were defined using a jeweler's loup and fine instruments.
+The facial features were defined using a jeweler's loupe and fine instruments.
 Blown glass eyes were then inserted from the inside.
-The body was then built up with papier maché, cotton fiber, and styrofoam enclosed with wool felt skin.
+The body was then built up with papier-mâché, cotton fiber, and styrofoam enclosed with wool-felt skin.
 After he chose an appropriate pose, the figure was then finished with a custom plastique that Stuart developed himself after years of experimentation to achieve the look of life-like skin.